Research and Creative Interests

 - Media and Social Class

 Betsi Grabe came to IU in 1995 as a faculty member in the former School of Journalism and moved to the Department of Telecommunications in 2006 where she served as the Graduate Director from 2007 to 2010.
 When The Media School was established, she served as the first Associate Dean from 2015-2019.

 Her book, Image Bite Politics: News and the Visual Framing of Elections (with Erik Bucy; Oxford University Press, 2009), received the 2010 Outstanding Book Award from the International Communication Association and the 2010 Distinguished Book Award from the Communication and Social Cognition Division of the National Communication Association.
 She was the chair of the International Communication Association’s Journalism Studies Division from 2008 to 2010.
-In 2019 she became a Fellow of the International Communication Association.
+She is a Fellow of the International Communication Association and the current editor of Communication Theory.

-Grabe was born and raised in South Africa, where she worked as a television news documentary producer during the State of Emergency in the mid-1980s.
-She is affiliated with the Department of Political Sciences at the University of Pretoria, South Africa, as a research associate.
+Born and raised in South Africa, she worked as a television news documentary producer during the State of Emergency in the mid-1980s and is still affiliated with the Department of Political Sciences at the University of Pretoria, South Africa, as a research associate.

 She earned a B.A. in English and Communication and an M.A. in Communication from the University of Johannesburg in South Africa, as well as an M.A. in International Journalism from Baylor University and a Ph.D. in Mass Media and Communication from Temple University.